Serengeti National Park, Tanzania

 Dunia welcomes children of 6 years and over.
 The camp guarantees a private safari vehicle to families of 4 or more during the low season, but during high season families with children under 12 are obliged to use a private game-viewing vehicle at extra cost.

 There are two communal mess and lounge tents for guests to meet and relax.
 The main area is the focal point of the camp and it has wonderful views out on to the Serengeti plains.
-If you would like to make an evening special, you can organize to have a private dinner on the veranda of your tent.
+If you would like to make an evening special, you can organise to have a private dinner on the veranda of your tent.
 There is also a bar at the camp.

 The main activity at Dunia is game drives and guests can do morning and afternoon drives as well as a full day game drive with a picnic lunch.
 The guiding here is second to none and the game viewing is phenomenal with huge populations of elephants and lions.
 If you are lucky you may also be able to spot the elusive black rhino.